-One nice thing about hostas is that they aren’t fussy about their temperature or humidity levels.
+One nice thing about these plants is that they aren’t fussy about their growing temperature.
 This is really nice if you’re like me and have areas in your house that get very hot during the day before dropping off at night.
-They can grow in USDA Hardiness Zones 3 to 9 without a problem.

 Repotting Your Hostas